William Paul Roberts: Later life

-Following the War, Roberts returned to Gates County, NC, where he married Eliza Ann Roberts.
+Following the War, Roberts returned to Gates County, North Carolina, where he married Eliza Ann Roberts.
 He entered state politics as the representative for Gates County at the Constitutional Convention in 1875.
 In 1876, Roberts was elected to the North Carolina legislature.
 He eventually became the Auditor of North Carolina and served in that capacity from 1880 until 1888.
 In 1889, President Grover Cleveland appointed him United States Consul for Victoria, British Columbia.

 Death

-Roberts died in Norfolk, Virginia on March 28, 1910.
+Roberts died in Norfolk, Virginia, on March 28, 1910.
 He is buried in his home county at Gatesville, North Carolina.